hydroper/as3parser/crates/as3_verifier/doc-progress.md

 - [ ] Alias
   - [ ] The `Alias` type kind represents an alias to a type or property.
 - [ ] Frame
-  - [ ] The `Frame` object represents a lexical scope.
+  - [ ] The `Frame` type kind represents a lexical scope.
 A `Frame` contains an optional reference to a parent frame, a collection of wildcard package imports, recursive package imports and a `Names` object.
+- [ ] Value
+  - [ ] The `Value` type kind represents a value with a static type and various variations.

 Names: